$\infty$-categorical group quotients via skew group algebras: Spectral skew group algebras

 \item For every $b\in A$ the tensor product $R_g\otimes^G (\mhyphen)$ with the object $R_g=R$ lying in the $g$-component of $\on{Mod}_R^{\amalg G}$ maps the endomorphism $A\xrightarrow{b\cdot (\mhyphen)} A$ to the endomorphism $A\xrightarrow{g.b\cdot (\mhyphen)} A$, where $g.$ refers to the $G$-action on $A$. \end{itemize} With the above, it is now straightforward to see that $\tilde{m}$ is given by

 matching the desired formula of the multiplication of the skew group algebra.

-In case that $A$ is a discrete algebra object of $\on{Mod}_k$ for a field $k$, the skew group algebra $AG$ is thus isomorphic to the classical skew group algebra.
-If $A$ is a dg-algebra with a strict $G$-action, one can deduce from \Cref{thm:colimBG} and \Cref{prop:skewgroupcatiscolim} that the dg-categorical skew group algebra $A\ast G$ is quasi-isomorphic to $AG$. \end{remark}
+In case that $A$ is a discrete algebra object of $\on{Mod}_k$ for a commutative ring $k$, we thus see that the skew group algebra $AG$ is thus quasi-isomorphic to the classical skew group algebra. \end{remark}

 Finally, we show that the module $\infty$-category of $AG$ describes the group quotient.

 \begin{proof}[Proof of \Cref{thm:colimBG}.]
 Let $\tilde{A}\in \on{Alg}(\on{Mod}_R^{\amalg G})$ be the image of $A$ under the functor $\xi^{\on{Alg}}$.
 We have equivalences